wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

 .. note:: Root user privileges are required to execute all the commands described below.

 #.
 Disable shard allocation: during upgrade we do not want any shard movement as the cluster will be taken down.
+In the commands below ``127.0.0.1`` IP address is used.
+If Elasticsearch is bound to a specific IP address, replace ``127.0.0.1`` with your Elasticsearch IP address.
+Replace ``<username>:<password>`` with your Elasticsearch username and password.

    .. code-block:: console